Facioscapulohumeral muscular dystrophy

 When to Contact a Medical Professional

-Genetic counseling is recommended for couples with a family history of this condition who wish to have children.
+Genetic counseling is recommended for couples with a family history of this disease who wish to have children.